scribewire/barpath/README.md

 ```

 This will:
-1. Detect your OS, CPU brand, and GPU availability
+1. Detect your OS and CPU brand
 2. Show available acceleration options for your hardware
 3. Prompt you to select which packages to install
 4. Provide the exact pip command to run